uKetki/PlayFeatureDelivery/README.md

 # PlayCore API sample

-This sample demonstrates usage of the PlayCore API with gradle and buck build tool system.
+This sample demonstrates usage of the PlayCore API with gradle and buck build tool system **with support for dynamic feature delivery**.

 Read more at http://g.co/androidappbundle